Applicability of multi-component study on Bayesian searches for targeted anisotropic stochastic gravitational-wave background: Parameter Estimation for multi-component injection

 \subsubsection{prior distribution}

-The free parameters for both injections (Galactic-plane and Isotropic model) are amplitude parameter $\epsilon$ and spectral index $\alpha$ given in Sec.\@ \ref{subsubsec:Hfmodel}.
+The free parameters for both injections (Galactic-plane and Isotropic model) are the amplitude parameter $\epsilon$ and the spectral index $\alpha$ given in Sec.\@ \ref{subsubsec:Hfmodel}.
 We perform 500 analyses on different noise realizations.
-The injected parameters are generated randomly from prior distribution of the corresponding parameters in the recovery model so that we can obtain a reasonable probability-probability plot on successful parameter estimation.
-We introduce a log-uniform distribution ranging from $10^{-10}$ to $10^{-5}$ for $\epsilon$.
-For the index $\alpha$, we introduce a Gaussian distribution with a mean $2$ and a standard deviation of $1$ since this distribution can cover the cases of $\alpha=0,2/3,3,4$. $\alpha=0$ and $\alpha=3$ are associated with the cosmological \ac{SGWB}.
+The injected parameters are drawn randomly from their prior distributions.
+We use a log-uniform distribution ranging from $10^{-10}$ to $10^{-5}$ for $\epsilon$.
+For the index $\alpha$, we use a Gaussian distribution with a mean of $2$ and a standard deviation of $1$.
+We chose the distribution for $\alpha$ so that it generates values in a range similar to values predicted from potential source models.
 For example, $\alpha=0$ corresponds to the \ac{SGWB} from inflationary era \cite{Starobinsky_1979,Turner_1997,Bar_1994} or cosmic strings \cite{Sarangi_2002,Damour_2005,Siemens_2007,Kibble_1976}, and $\alpha=3$ is associated with the \ac{SGWB} from core-collapse supernovae \cite{Buonanno2005,Howell_2004,Sandick_2006,Marassi_2009,Zhu_2010}.
-The remaining value of $\alpha=2/3,4$ are associated with the astrophysical \ac{SGWB} originating from \ac{CBC}s \cite{Regimbau2008,Rosado2011, Wu2012,Zhu2013,Zhu_2011,Marassi_2011} and magnetars \cite{Regimbau_2001,Marassi_2010,Wu_2013} respectively.
+Values of $\alpha=2/3, 4$ are associated with the astrophysical \ac{SGWB} originating from \acp{CBC} \cite{Regimbau2008,Rosado2011, Wu2012,Zhu2013,Zhu_2011,Marassi_2011} and magnetars \cite{Regimbau_2001,Marassi_2010,Wu_2013} respectively.
 Those injections are made on the simulated noise \ac{CSD} of two LIGO detectors for one year of observation.
-The noise spectrum used for simulated noise is the designed sensitivity for the Advanced LIGO detectors \cite{Prospects_forALIGO}.
+The spectrum used for simulated noise is the design sensitivity for the Advanced LIGO detectors \cite{Prospects_forALIGO}.